Hands-On Fundraising

 Who doesn’t need a guide?

-Their Fundraising Field Guide is packed with basic information you need to fundraise better.
+Their Fundraising Field Guide is packed with the basic information you need to fundraise better.
 And remarkably, they pack a ton of useful information into just over 100 pages.

 This handy little guide covers everything: fundraising strategy, storytelling, writing for donors and much more.
 Need a quick refresher on storytelling?
 Or how to plan your fundraising program?
 Maybe you need to focus more on meaningful testing?